shapeandshare/dicebox.core/README.md

 **Request Header**

-The below end-points require several host headers to be present on the request.
+The below end-points require several headers to be present on the request.

 ```
     'Content-type': 'application/json',